 While the two platforms’ permission structures seem similar on the surface, Google and Microsoft handle user permissions very differently.

 In OneDrive, however, the storage is user-based, rather than centralized.
-Each user their own site collection; no matter what the permissions are on any individual folder or document, the user is a super owner that can override any permissions within their OneDrive.
+Each user has their own site collection.
+No matter what the permissions are on any individual folder or document, the user is a super owner that can override any permissions within their OneDrive.

 The way Google Drive and OneDrive manage these permissions should be accounted for in advance of moving any files.
-Organizations will need to define who in OneDrive will be the “super-owner” of the content, and it’s important to train users appropriately on the new functionality; the experience in OneDrive will be incredibly different than what end-users are used to seeing in Google Drive.
+Organizations will need to define who in OneDrive will be the “super-owner” of the content.
+It’s also important to train users appropriately on the new functionality.
+The experience in OneDrive will be incredibly different than what end-users are used to seeing in Google Drive.

 3. File & Folder Naming Restrictions

 A common friction-point while migrating files across disparate platforms are the varying degrees of file naming restrictions across storage services.
 Some, like Google, are much more liberal with their filename allowances than others, such as Microsoft.

 Google is perhaps even more unique than others in that Google Drive will accept duplicate file names for multiple documents.
 As most anyone who has used a Windows machine will know, Microsoft does not allow for duplicate file names.

 It’s important to understand this difference to avoid the risk of overwriting documents or failed file transfers while migrating or synchronizing the content across platforms.